mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 First, it does not have the user community that standard Shapley provides, e.g. R'`shapr` in R or python's [`shap`](https://github.com/slundberg/shap), where people answer each other's questions and contributors keep the projects active.
 In fact, I wrote a script based on the equations from the article because I could not get the authors’ [library](https://github.com/nredell/shapFlex) to work for my example.

 Then, it's not clear how it would scale beyond a few hundred observations.
-The implemention just mentioned uses Monte Carlo sampling, which sounds good but may  trade off accuracy for efficiency.
+The implementation just mentioned uses Monte Carlo sampling, which sounds good but may trade off accuracy for efficiency.

 Last, without a process to capture and validate causal knowledge, there is a risk of implementing wrong causal assumptions, which could be as bad as not using any.
 One organisational challenge I have seen is the functional isolation of teams delivering Shapley solutions - often software engineers or data scientists, which have no or low interactions with subject matter experts who have a mental model of causal relationships.